acidb/mobiscroll-docs/docs/vue/_auto-generated/radiogroup/options.md

 "primary" &#124; "secondary" &#124; "success" &#124; "danger" &#124; "warning" &#124; "info" &#124; "dark" &#124; "light"

-Specifies the predefined color of the checkbox.
+Specifies the predefined color for all the radio buttons in the group.

 **Default value**: `undefined`
 ### cssClass {#opt-cssClass}